bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 Restricted keywords for the `<datatype>CoordinateSystem` field in the `coordsystem.json` file for EEG datasets:

--   `Captrak`: RAS orientation and the origin between the ears
+-   `CapTrak`: RAS orientation and the origin between the ears

 Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these EEG coordinate systems on the